 Europlanet Evaluation Toolkit: we have developed easy-to-use evaluation tools to help assess the impact and outcomes of education and outreach activities.

-Resources: We are collating some of the best outreach and education resources related to planetary science to share with the community.
-From 2020-2024 will also be developing new educational resources related to the activities of Europlanet 2024 RI and the planetary science community, with the aim of making these accessible in multiple languages.
+Resources: we are collating some of the best outreach and education resources related to planetary science to share with the community.
+From 2020-2024 we are also developing new educational resources related to the activities of Europlanet 2024 RI and the planetary science community, with the aim of making these accessible in multiple languages.

 The Northern Europe Hub was established in 2019 to promote planetary science and related fields for the benefit of the Danish, Estonian, Finnish, Icelandic, Latvian, Lithuanian, Norwegian, Swedish and wider European community, within the Europlanet Society.

 Members of the Committee of the Northern Europe Hub are:

 Chair: Jonathan Merrison (Aarhus)

 Vice-Chair: Andris Slavinskis (University of Tartu)

 Early Career Officer: Nils Prieur (University of Oslo)

 Industry Officer: Harri Haukka (Finnish Meteorological Institute)